freqtrade/freqtrade/docs/configuration.md

 }
 ```

 !!!
-Note
+Note "Market order support"
     Not all exchanges support "market" orders.
     The following message will be shown if your exchange does not support market orders:
-    `"Exchange <yourexchange>  does not support market orders."`
+    `"Exchange <yourexchange> does not support market orders."` and the bot will refuse to start.

 !!!
+Warning "Using market orders"
+    Please carefully read the section [Market order pricing](#market-order-pricing) section when using market orders.

-Note
+!!!
+Note "Stoploss on exchange"
-    Stoploss on exchange interval is not mandatory.
+    `stoploss_on_exchange_interval` is not mandatory.
 Do not change its value if you are
     unsure of what you are doing.
 For more information about how stoploss works please
     refer to [the stoploss documentation](stoploss.md).

-!!!
-Note
     If `stoploss_on_exchange` is enabled and the stoploss is cancelled manually on the exchange, then the bot will create a new stoploss order.

-!!!
-Warning "Using market orders"
-    Please read the section [Market order pricing](#market-order-pricing) section when using market orders.

 !!!
 Warning "Warning: stoploss_on_exchange failures"
     If stoploss on exchange creation fails for some reason, then an "emergency sell" is initiated.
 By default, this will sell the asset using a market order.
 The order-type for the emergency-sell can be changed by setting the `emergencysell` value in the `order_types` dictionary - however this is not advised.